-For a movie blogger, I’m conscious that it’s quite surprising that I haven’t written about any films directed by the late Miloš Forman, the Czech movie director who had a brilliant career both in Czech Republic (then Czechoslovakia) and in the United States.
-Not a long time ago, I asked to my fellow bloggers on Twitter what were some films they haven’t dare writing about because they are such masterpiece and, therefore, they wouldn’t really know where to start.
+For a movie blogger, I’m conscious that it’s quite surprising that I haven’t written about any films directed by the late Miloš Forman, the Czech movie director who had a brilliant career both in his home country and in the United States.
+Not a long time ago, I asked to my fellow bloggers on Twitter what were some films they haven’t dare writing about because they are such masterpieces and, therefore, they wouldn’t know where to start.
 While I named Rear Window and Sunset Boulevard, Miloš Forman’s films could serve as great examples as well.
 I mean, how do you describe perfectly the majesty of Amadeus?
 How do you discuss the cleverness of One Flew Over the Cuckoo’s Nest?
 How can I discuss EVERYTHING I love about Hair?

 Well, this is going to change today and Hair is going to be the first Miloš Forman film I’ll review on my blog!
-This isn’t necessarily the first film people think about when Forman’s name is mentioned but, believe me, there is a lot of interesting stuff to say about it, especially about its making.
-And, there’s a more precise reason why I chose this one: Rebecca from Taking Up Room is hosting the Second Annual Broadway Bound Blogathon!
+This isn’t necessarily the film that initially comes to people’s mind when thinking about Forman but, believe me, there is a lot of interesting stuff to say about it, especially about its making.
+There’s also a more precise reason why I chose this particular film: Rebecca from Taking Up Room is hosting the Second Annual Broadway Bound Blogathon!
 The idea is to write about a film that has some connection with Broadway.
-Rebecca cites a few examples on her blog to help us:
+Our host cites a few examples on her blog to help us:

 - Movies made about Broadway;

 - Performers, directors, writers, etc. who have worked in both Broadway and Hollywood.

 On my side, I went with the second option.
 Well, Hair was initially an off-Broadway production but it then moved to Broadway.
 We’ll come back to that later.